cocoahero/hedgehog/README.md

 # Hedgehog
 A highly experimental implementation of the tail command, written in Swift.
-It should absolutely not be used as a production replacement for the default `tail` command. 😅
+It should absolutely not be used in a production environment. 😅

 ```
 USAGE: hedgehog [-n <n>] [--follow] --path <path>